What is Youth Work In Trades & The $1000 Youth Apprenticeship Grant

-Youth Work In Trades (Formerly Secondary School Apprenticeship) is a high school credit program that provides students 15 years of age and over with the opportunity to begin an apprenticeship while still in high school.
+Youth Work In Trades (Formerly Secondary School Apprenticeship) is a high school credit program that provides students 14 years of age and over (including Graduates!) with the opportunity to begin an apprenticeship while still in high school.
 Students must be employed (paid) in an apprenticeable trade.
 Please see www.itabc.ca for the list of trades that are recognized in B.C.
 Most students’ work does not interfere with their school day.
 Youth Work in Trades can be completed on weekends, evenings, summer holidays, or on a special release from school if the timetable will permit.
-This is a wonderful opportunity to get a head start on a trade while completing secondary school graduation.
-While also qualifying for a 1000 dollar grant.
+This is a wonderful opportunity to get a head start on a trade while completing secondary school graduation while also qualifying for a 1000 dollar grant.

 Students that complete 480 hours of work experience receive 16 graduation credits.
 Youth Work In Trades students, who complete a minimum of 900 apprenticeship hours and maintain a c+ or better average in their Grade 12 courses, may also qualify for a $1000 scholarship.

 Youth Work In Trades provides a smoother transition from school to work and a quicker route to trade certification.

 - Earn money while learning skills valued by employers

 - Get a head start in your career – an SSA student can be a “journey person” by the time they are 21.